Abhinavcode13/Kubernetes-devops-projects/EKS.md

    10. Maximum size: 3
    11. It will take 4 subnets and then enable configure SSH access to the nodes.
    12. Select key-pair -> create node group.
+   13. Create a POD and expose the POD using NodePort service.